 The mere idea of a wood stove for RVs sounds crazy to many campers.
 But a growing number of fearless cold-weather loving RVers see this upgrade differently.
 If you do any cold weather RVing you might want to consider this off-beat way to keep warm.
 Many RVers have installed wood-burning fireplaces and lived to tell about it.

-“When I’m stretched out in bed in wintertime, it doesn’t get any better than this” says hardcore winter camper Peter Polaco.
-This former pro-wrestler and founder of the popular JustinCredible YouTube channel lives in a 21′ Class C motorhome.
-In this video about his RV fireplace, he gives his RV hack rave reviews.
+“When I’m stretched out in bed in wintertime, it doesn’t get any better than this,” says hardcore winter camper Justin Credible.
+Justin is the founder of the popular JustinCredible YouTube channel and lives in a 21′ Class C motorhome.
+In this video about his RV fireplace, he gives this RV hack rave reviews.

 The Kimberly™ is the most well-known wood stove for RVs.
 “Our EPA-certified and CSA-certified Kimberly small wood stove is ideal for homes, tiny houses, cabins, yurts, RVs, bus conversions, tree houses, boats, and emergency preparedness,” writes the inventor Roger Lehet.
 The wood stove idea came to him after he lost his home in the last recession.